 Erectile dysfunction is a greater problem for men aged 40 and above.
-Some 50 percent of this age group will at some point in their lives experience erection problems, and mostly due to physical health issues.
+Some 50 percent of this age group will at some point in their lives experience erection problems, mostly due to physical health issues.
 Declining testosterone levels, heart problems, obesity, diabetes, poor physical fitness, and side effects of certain medications are the primary causes.
 As men then notice increasing problems with getting and maintaining firm erections, performance anxiety may worsen the issue by inhibiting their sexual arousal.

 There are several medical options available for treating both premature ejaculation and erectile dysfunction, which are discussed in the next section.
 But let’s first take a look at what else you can do to last longer in bed.

 The first step you’ll have to take is to openly discuss the issue with your partner.
 Make sure she or he understands your problems and associated psychological pressure.
-In fact, that pressure often comes from the fear of disappointing your partner with your sexual performance or from an effort to hide your problem and concerns.
-Therefore, an honest, open discussion with your partner can take you a long way and may sometimes be all that’s needed to make you more relaxed and longer-lasting during sex.
+In fact, that pressure often comes from the fear of disappointing your partner with your sexual performance, or from an effort to hide your problem and concerns.
+Therefore, an honest, open discussion with your partner can take you a long way and may sometimes be all that’s needed to make you more relaxed and last longer during sex.

 To tackle premature ejaculation, there are exercises that can help you improve control over your ejaculation.
 Sex therapy experts can teach you a whole range of exercises, such as pelvic muscles training.
-But the most popular and often-used exercise is the “squeezing method.”
+The most popular and often-used exercise is the “squeeze method.”
 In this exercise, your partner arouses your penis until you are short off ejaculation.
 She or he then squeezes the penis for a few seconds, thus stopping your erection and desire to ejaculate.
 Frequent practice will teach you how to delay and time your ejaculation better.
 Seek advice from a therapist to learn more.

 Other popular methods for preventing premature ejaculation are to masturbate shortly before having sex or to wear thick condoms during intercourse, as this lowers the penis’ sensitivity.